volkerdobler/insertnums/README.md

 ## Usage

-The extension implements the command "insertNums" and has a default keybinding of CTRL-ALT-.
-(or CMD-ALT-. on Mac).
-The keybinding can be changed anytime.
+The extension implements the command "insertNums" and has a default keybinding of `CTRL ALT .` (or `CMD ALT .` on Mac).
+Don't forget the DOT at the end.

-The easiest usage is to insert a sequence of numbers at given selections:
+The easiest usage is to insert a sequence of integers, starting with "1" when selecting multiple cursors:

 Select multi-cursors
 ```